danaikorre/dsmanufacturing.github.io/organisation.md

     </td>
   </tr>
 </table>

+## Course Summary

+This course teaches general knowledge about theory, application, design, and evaluation of data in the context of manufacturing.
+The goal of the course is to enable participants to understand the potential of data science.

+The course targets professionals working in the manufacturing sector and is designed for an interdisciplinary audience, targeting participants with a background in manufacturing, data analysis, and other areas.
+In addition to core, mandatory [topics](./content.html) that aim to develop data analysis literacy, participants can chose from a variety of optional, more specialised topics during the course.

+General __programming skills are not required__.
+The course will give you an overview of a range of commercial and open source tools to help you decide what works best for your project and skills.

 The final assessment will require participants to work on a manufacturing related data science project of their choice, which can, e.g., include their own data or use open data.
 <!--The end goal could be any of, but not limited to, the following: -->